Countries That Recycle Wastewater Into Drinking Water

 A less expensive solution than desalination

-A conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, featuring Piet Du Pisani, who is in charge of wastewater management in Windhoek, and ASERA, a Spanish association dedicated to promoting
+A conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, featuring Piet Du Pisani, who is in charge of wastewater management in Windhoek, and ASERA, a Spanish association seeking to promote

 A conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, featuring Piet Du Pisani, who is in charge of wastewater management in Windhoek, and ASERA, a Spanish association dedicated to promoting the reuse of wastewater.
 Screenshot/YouTube channel of the Barcelona Metropolitan Area

-Despite all these advantages and the compelling results from the Namibian case, wastewater reclamation is still in its infancy on a global scale because its implementation requires overcoming various barriers.
-First and foremost is the cost of installation.
-Currently, only developed countries have been able to finance such projects, either domestically (in the United States, Singapore, etc.) or abroad.
-For example, the modernization of the Namibian plant was backed by a public-private partnership involving the French company Veolia, the Australian-Indian firm Wabag, and the city of Berlin.
+Despite all these advantages—and the compelling results from the Namibian case—wastewater reclamation is still in its infancy on a global scale because its implementation requires overcoming various barriers.
+First, there is the cost of installation.
+Currently, only developed countries have been able to finance such projects, either domestically (in the United States, Singapore, etc.) or abroad; for example, the modernization of the Namibian plant was made possible by a public-private partnership involving the French company Veolia, the Australian-Indian firm Wabag, and the city of Berlin.

 Financial, legislative, and psychological barriers

-Furthermore, because the laws in different countries remain very restrictive.
-Thus, in Europe, such a plant would not currently be authorized, and the only ongoing project to make treated wastewater potable—the Jourdain Program in the Vendée region—will discharge the water into a reservoir used as a source for drinking water production, rather than directly into the water distribution system: this is known as indirect potabilization.
+Furthermore, because the laws in various countries remain very restrictive.
+Thus, in Europe, such a plant would not currently be authorized, and the only ongoing project to make treated wastewater potable—the Jourdain Program in the Vendée region—will discharge the water into a reservoir used as a source for drinking water production, rather than directly into the water distribution system: this is known as indirect purification.

-And even when the funding and legislation are in place to allow the direct use of treated wastewater as drinking water, one final—and by no means minor—barrier remains: convincing the public that it is acceptable to drink treated wastewater, and thereby overcoming what is known as the “yuck factor.”
-In 2000, a wastewater treatment plant in a Los Angeles neighborhood, which had cost $55 million to build, had to close just a few days after opening because “never make people drink toilet water” had become an election promise of the politician running for mayor.
+And even when the funding and laws are in place to allow the direct use of treated wastewater as drinking water, one final—and by no means minor—barrier remains: convincing the public that it is acceptable to drink treated wastewater, and thereby overcoming what is known as the “yuck factor.”
+In 2000, a wastewater treatment plant in a Los Angeles neighborhood—which had cost $55 million to build— had to close just a few days after opening because “never make people drink toilet water” had become a campaign promise of the politician running for mayor.

-In Namibia, this issue did not arise when wastewater treatment was introduced because the residents of Windhoek, then under apartheid rule, were presented with a fait accompli three months after the first plant began operations.
-In a November 1968 article in the Sunday Tribune, however, the reporter covering the announcement of this new wastewater recycling initiative noted that the mayor of Windhoek at the time, in a blind taste test, preferred the taste of treated wastewater to that of water from conventional sources.
+In Namibia, this issue did not arise when wastewater treatment was introduced because the residents of Windhoek—then under apartheid rule—were presented with a fait accompli three months after the first plant began operations.
+In a November 1968 article in the Sunday Tribune, however, the journalist covering the announcement of this new wastewater recycling initiative reported that the mayor of Windhoek at the time, in a blind taste test, preferred the taste of treated wastewater to that of water from conventional sources.

 Archive of the November 24, 1968, edition of the South African newspaper *Sunday Tribune*, with the headline “Windhoek Drinks Sewage Water”